nodejs/node/doc/api/quic.md

   * `length` {number} The amount of data from the fd to send.
     Default: `-1`.

-Instead of using a `Quicstream` as a writable stream, send data from a given file descriptor.
+Instead of using a `QuicStream` as a writable stream, send data from a given file descriptor.

 If `offset` is set to a non-negative number, reading starts from that position